namje0/namje_shipwright/README.md

 This framework removes racial ships and replaces them with ships made out of blocks, letting you edit and shape them as needed.
 - Your starter ship is replaced with a non-racial generic ship.
 - BYOS cannot be turned off, it is an integral part of this framework.
+- Custom species are automatically patched for BYOS.
 ### Ship templates
 This framework allows you to create and use ship templates.
 - Automatic ship license generation for `.namjeship` files.